marisacasillas/chatterlab/content/courses/HLI2022/Casillas-HLI-Spring2022-Syllabus.md

 version control in submitted versions access to lab computers
 ... also weird DM recordings e.g., cut-outs and re-starts making need for media re-cutting/special re-alignment of annotations for OH

+Info to add to the results that were presented in class
+- remainder of student data
+- common names for different images
+- how often people change their placements
+- how often the overhearers are leaving things blank
+- if people are related vs. not affect accuracy (not this year)

 -->